xcesco/kripton/README.md

 * (Java) properties format (Java and Android platform)
 * YAML format (Java and Android platform)

-To get max performance and avoid boilerplate-code, Kripton use the power of annotation processor.
+To get max performance and avoid boilerplate-code, Kripton use annotation processor.
 With the power of annotation processor is possible to create code to persist a java class, simply with an annotation.
 There are many other libraries that do this, but Kripton allows to persists java object in different ways with an unique set of annotation and mechanisms.

 See [wiki](https://github.com/xcesco/kripton/wiki) for more informations.